SamuelSsc/SamuelSsc/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on React, TypeScript and Next.
+- 🔭 I’m currently working on React, React Native, TypeScript and Next.
 - 🌱 I’m currently learning Node and Next.js.

 <div>